NIGERIA’S OIL RIGS BY 27% BUT OIL PRODUCTION HITS RECORD LOWS

-In a puzzling trend, Nigeria’s oil sector is experiencing contradictory developments.
+Our Article: Is to explore the puzzling trend, as Nigeria’s oil sector is experiencing contradictory developments.
 While the number of operational oil rigs has surged by 27 percent, the country’s crude oil production has plunged to its lowest point in the first quarter of 2024

 Data from the Organisation of Petroleum Exporting Countries (OPEC) showed Nigeria’s rig count, an index measuring upstream activities, surged by 27 percent year-on-year (YoY) to 19 rigs in March 2024.